JunaidKamate/bmi-calculator-python/README.md

-# bmi-calculator-python
-📝 Description:
-This Python script calculates Body Mass Index (BMI) and classifies weight status into 5+ categories using conditional logic (if-elif-else).
-It was tested across 50+ sample inputs for validation.
-A simple yet effective application of control flow in health-related calculations.

-🔧 Tools & Concepts: Python, Conditional Logic, Input Handling, BMI Classification
+# BMI Calculator using Python

+## 📌 Overview
+A simple BMI calculator that takes user input and categorizes weight status into 5+ classes using `if-elif-else` logic.
+Tested across 50+ input cases to ensure accurate classification.

+## 🛠️ Tools & Technologies
+- Python

+## 🔍 Key Features
+- Uses conditional logic for BMI classification
+- Categorizes underweight, normal, overweight, and obesity classes
+- Accepts dynamic user input

+## 🚀 How to Run
+1. Clone the repository
+2. Open the script in Jupyter Notebook or any Python IDE
+3. Run and input height and weight when prompted

+## 👤 Author
+Junaid Kamate